Lead Service Line Inventory Grant

 Background

-The Bipartisan Infrastructure Law (BIL) was signed on November 15, 2021.
-BIL is a large investment in the water sector that will impact drinking water and wastewater systems.
-As part of the BIL implementation strategies, a dedicated funding source was provided for the rapid progress on lead service line (LSL) identification and replacement for state programs to build capacity to assist local communities.
+The Infrastructure Investment and Jobs Act (IIJA) was signed on November 15, 2021.
+IIJA is a large investment in the water sector that will impact drinking water and wastewater systems.
+As part of the IIJA implementation strategies, a dedicated funding source was provided for the rapid progress on lead service line (LSL) identification and replacement for state programs to build capacity to assist local communities.

-The Division of Water Resources State Revolving Fund published its Intended Use Plan (IUP) in July 2023.
+The Division of Water Resources State Revolving Fund published its Intended Use Plan (IUP) in June 2024.
 The Drinking Water IUP included a funding assistance plan for LSL inventory, planning, and design grants.
-SRF set-aside $16,832,719 from FFY 2022 and 2023 Lead Service Line Capitalization grants to develop a grant assistance program for communities investigating and addressing LSL issues and provide direct and indirect technical assistance for Public Water Systems (PWS).
+SRF developed a grant assistance program for communities investigating and addressing LSL issues and provides direct and indirect technical assistance for Public Water Systems (PWS).
 This grant program, executed through State Water Infrastructure Grants (SWIG), will be directed to investigate LSL issues by service area, establish compliant inventories, and provide dollars for planning and design for full lead service line replacement (LSLR).
 The lead service line (LSLI) investigation, inventory, and planning assistance program will allow the rapid identification and inventory of LSLs and ensure PWSs have a plan for LSL replacement, potentially financed through an SRF loan.
 This grant manual intends to describe how eligible entities can apply for this funding.

 Entities eligible to apply for these competitive grants must meet technical and administrative requirements and demonstrate a matching commitment before a grant can be awarded.
 Applications will be scored to determine suitability for funding.
 SWIG will award grants until the designated funding is exhausted.

-The first phase of this BIL funding opportunity is to assist PWSs with meeting two important deadlines in the LCRR.
-Both the LSL inventory and replacement plans are due October 16, 2024.
-This is the first major compliance date for LCRR.
-Preparing these inventories and replacement plans are the first steps to identifying critical locations with potentially high drinking water lead exposure.
-These documents will also allow the PWSs to target communication with impacted residents, reassess their sampling locations, and begin planning to conduct full LSLRs.
+The first phase of this IIJA funding opportunity is to assist PWSs with meeting two important deadlines in the LCRR.
+Both the LSL inventory and replacement plans were due October 16, 2024.
+Preparing these inventories and replacement plans is the first step to identifying critical locations with potentially high drinking water lead exposure.
+These documents also allow the PWSs to target communication with impacted residents, reassess their sampling locations, and begin planning to conduct full LSLRs.

 Eligible grant entities will complete a grant application within SWIG’s Grants Management System (GMS).
 The grant application will establish the items needed for a complete application.
 All grant applications must be submitted by the announced deadline.